 Depending on the agreement scope, crewing agencies can perform all or some of the HR-related activities we listed above, attracting, training, and retaining ship personnel.

 Due to its importance and with so many parties engaged in crew management, streamlining these operations becomes a strategic priority.
-And it’s only possible through the transition from legacy methods (think pen and paper, fax machines, and manually-filled spreadsheets) to new, integrated technologies that allow executives to intelligently automate workflows.
+And it’s only possible through the transition from legacy methods (think pen and paper, fax machines, and manually-filled spreadsheets) to new, integrated technologies that allow executives to automate workflows.
 Let’s see how it works.

-Vessel crew management software
+Ship crew management software (CMS)

 Crew management software (CMS) is the digital platform that helps optimize all HR-related processes of companies that operate in the maritime industry.
 Such systems are designed to minimize the administrative workload, reduce paperwork, support crew-related decisions, and ensure compliance with ISM, MLC, STCW, and other maritime regulations.